coderefinery/documentation/_episodes/07-recommendations.md

   - Do not maintain own servers, use good available services.
 ---

-## Technical aspects
+## Setup

 - Whatever solution you choose, make it automatically rebuild pages upon `git push`.
-- If you need to ask somebody to run some scripts on the server after you have modified sources, that will not work in practice (does not scale).
+- Documentation needs to be close to the source code and evolve with the source code.
 - When using code review make sure that new functionality always comes with documentation.

 ---